Pirates vs. Giants Player Props Betting Odds

 Reynolds Stats

 - Reynolds has 16 doubles, three triples, seven home runs, 16 walks and 33 RBI (56 total hits).
-He's also swiped eight bases.
+He has stolen eight bases.

 Reynolds Recent Games